Nutrition - 9/10

 Ingredients - 9/10

-Dr. Marty Pets Nature’s Blend is a high-quality freeze-dried dog food.
-Its nutrional profile consists of an extremely low carbohydrate proportion and a significantly above average protein and fat proportion.
-This nutritional profile is very satisfactory and suitable for the majority of dogs, regardless of activity level.
+Dr. Marty Pets Nature’s Blend is a high-quality freeze-dried dog food recipe.
+Its nutritional profile consists of an extremely low carbohydrate proportion and a significantly above average protein and fat proportion.
+This nutritional profile is very satisfactory and suitable for the majority of dogs, regardless of their activity level.

-The recipe contains a large range of meat and fish ingredients including Turkey, Beef, Duck, and Salmon.
+The recipe contains a large range of meat and fish ingredients, including Turkey, Beef, Duck, and Salmon.
 These ingredients are high-quality and perfectly suited for a dog’s diet.
-The recipe also makes use of Flax, Sweet Potatoes, and Pea Flour.
-These ingredients contribute carbohydrates, dietary fiber, and select micronutrients.
+The recipe also makes use of various plant-based ingredients such as Flax, Sweet Potatoes, and Pea Flour.
+These ingredients contribute a mix of carbohydrates, dietary fiber, and select micronutrients.

-The large number of ingredients may make this food unsuitable for those with dietary sensitivities or allergies.
+The large number of ingredients present in this recipe may make this food unsuitable for those with dietary sensitivities or allergies.
 However, for those without issues, this recipe should be suitable and a vast improvement on traditional dog food.